rothgar/netdata-wiki/Running-behind-apache.md

 enable web responses gzip compression = no
 ```

-Once you disable compression at netdata (and re-start it), please verify you receive compressed responses from apache.
+Once you disable compression at netdata (and restart it), please verify you receive compressed responses from apache.